Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 2
 ```

-I will use slicing to pull out the subarray consisting of the first 2 rows.
+I will use slicing to pull out the subarray consisting of the first 2 rows. that matrix is as follows

 $$
 b = \begin{bmatrix}